Better Call Saul: Filming

 Principal photography for Better Call Saul's six seasons took place from June 2, 2014, to February 9, 2022.
 Like its predecessor, Better Call Saul is set in and around Albuquerque, New Mexico, with filming primarily taking place at Albuquerque Studios.
+Gilligan directed the pilot.
 Additional filming was done in March 2022, after principal photography for the series ended, for the opening teaser of the season six episode "Point and Shoot".
 With several crew members but no cast members on hand, the scene was filmed in Leo Carrillo State Beach, California.
 This was the only time the series was filmed outside of New Mexico.

 Notable exterior locations include the Twisters restaurant used previously in Breaking Bad for Gus's Los Pollos Hermanos, a parking lot kiosk at the Albuquerque Convention Center for where Mike worked in the first few seasons, the Old Bernalillo County Courthouse as the local courthouse, and two nearby office buildings in the North Valley, including Northrop Grumman's, that collectively are used for the HHM office spaces.
 Jimmy's back office is located in an actual nail salon, which the producers accommodated by working with the owners.
-The Salamanca's restaurant is a real business in the South Valley that production modified a bit for the show, but which otherwise remained open.
+The Salamanca's restaurant is a real business in the South Valley that production modified slightly for the show, but which otherwise remained open.
 The scenes set in Omaha are filmed at Cottonwood Mall in Albuquerque; production worked with Cinnabon to bring in the period-specific equipment and service items for the segments, and the extras in the store during these scenes are Cinnabon employees.
 The New Mexico Film Office reported that the first four seasons of Better Call Saul brought over US$120 million into the state, and they have hired 1,600 crew for each season and a total of 11,300 extras.